Margaret Chase Smith: Later life and death

 Following her departure from the Senate in January 1973, Smith taught at several colleges and universities as a visiting professor for the Woodrow Wilson National Fellowship Foundation (1973–1976).
 She resumed her residence in Skowhegan, where she oversaw the construction of a library to hold her papers.

-At age 97, Smith died in her native Skowhegan in 1995, after suffering a stroke eight days earlier that had left her in a coma.
+Smith died at her Skowhegan home on May 29, 1995, at the age of 97, after suffering a stroke and falling into a coma eight days earlier.
 She was cremated, and her ashes were placed in the residential wing of the Margaret Chase Smith Library in Skowhegan.
 She was the last living U.S. senator who had been born in the 19th century.

 Legacy

-She is the namesake for the Maine State Ferry Service's Islesboro Ferry.
+Smith is the namesake for the Maine State Ferry Service's Islesboro Ferry.

-A large framed painting of Smith hangs in the Maine State House in Augusta, Maine.
+A large framed painting of Smith hangs in the Maine State House in Augusta.